Jonathan2251/lbd/_sources/gpu.rst.txt

    :local:
    :depth: 4

-Basicly CPU compiler is SISD (Single Instruction Single Data Architecture).
+Basicly CPU is SISD (Single Instruction Single Data) Architecture in each core.
-The multimedia instructions in CPU are small scaled of SIMD (Single Instruction Multiple Data) for 4 elements of 32-bit or 16 elements of 8-bit while GPU is a large scaled of SIMD processor, 16 elements of 32-bit, coloring millions of pixels of image in few micro seconds.
+The multimedia instructions in CPU are smaller scaled of SIMD (Single Instruction Multiple Data) while GPU is a large scaled of SIMD processor, coloring millions of pixels of image in few mini seconds.
-Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core(grid) in N-Vidia processors.
+Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core in N-Vidia processors.

 This chapter is giving a overview for how 3D animation to be created and run on CPU+GPU.
 Give a concept for GPU compiler and HW featrues for graphic application.